-Spetses: where the millionaires play
+Spetses, Greece: Where the millionaires play

 ‘The Poseidonion, a veritable French chateau, stands out from its commanding position if you arrive by sea.
 Set less than a kilometre from the harbour it is convenient to the Bouboulina Museum and the Hatzigianni Mexi Spetses Musem.
 There are also a handful of beaches just minutes away.
 Opened in 1914 and the brainchild of Sotirios Anargyros it represented the cosmopolitan face of the island tempting high society, royalty and wealthy Athenians to its doors.
 In 2009 it welcomed a five-year restoration inviting guests back to the island which inspired John Fowle’s The Magus.